awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 To use AWS Media Services with CloudFront to deliver live content to a global audience, follow the guidance included in this section\.

-[AWS Elemental MediaLive](http://docs.aws.amazon.com/medialive/latest/ug/getting-started.html) encodes live video streams in real time\.
-If you have a larger\-sized live video source—for example, video coming from a ground encoder like Elemental Live—you can compress it by using AWS Elemental MediaLive into smaller versions \("encodes"\) that are then distributed to your viewers\.
+[AWS Elemental MediaLive](https://docs.aws.amazon.com/medialive/latest/ug/getting-started.html) encodes live video streams in real time\.
+If you have a larger\-sized live video source—for example, video coming from a ground encoder like Elemental Live—you can compress it by using MediaLive into smaller versions \("encodes"\) that are then distributed to your viewers\.

 There are two main options for preparing and serving live streaming content:
-+ **Convert your content into required formats, and then serve it:** You can use [AWS Elemental MediaPackage](aws.amazon.commediapackage/) to convert your video content from a single format to multiple formats, and then package the content for different device types\.
-AWS Elemental MediaPackage lets you implement video features for viewers such as start\-over, pause, rewind, and so on\.
-AWS Elemental MediaPackage can also protect your content from unauthorized copying by adding Digital Rights Management \(DRM\)\.
-For step\-by\-step instructions for using CloudFront to serve content that was formatted using AWS Elemental MediaPackage, see [Serving Live Video Formatted with AWS Elemental MediaPackage](#live-streaming-with-mediapackage) in this topic\.
++ **Convert your content into required formats, and then serve it:** You can use [AWS Elemental MediaPackage](https://aws.amazon.com/mediapackage/) to convert your video content from a single format to multiple formats, and then package the content for different device types\.
+MediaPackage lets you implement video features for viewers such as start\-over, pause, rewind, and so on\.
+MediaPackage can also protect your content from unauthorized copying by adding Digital Rights Management \(DRM\)\.
+For step\-by\-step instructions for using CloudFront to serve content that was formatted using MediaPackage, see [Serving Live Video Formatted with AWS Elemental MediaPackage](#live-streaming-with-mediapackage) in this topic\.
-+ **Store and serve your content using scalable origin:** If your encoder already outputs content in the formats required by all of the devices that your viewers use, you can serve the content by using a highly\-scalable origin like an [AWS Elemental MediaStore](http://docs.aws.amazon.com/mediastore/latest/ug/getting-started.html) container\.
-For step\-by\-step instructions for using CloudFront to serve content that is stored in a AWS Elemental MediaStore container, see [Serving Video Using AWS Elemental MediaStore as the Origin](#video-streaming-mediastore) in this topic\.
++ **Store and serve your content using scalable origin:** If your encoder already outputs content in the formats required by all of the devices that your viewers use, you can serve the content by using a highly\-scalable origin like an [AWS Elemental MediaStore](https://docs.aws.amazon.com/mediastore/latest/ug/getting-started.html) container\.
+For step\-by\-step instructions for using CloudFront to serve content that is stored in a MediaStore container, see [Serving Video Using AWS Elemental MediaStore as the Origin](#video-streaming-mediastore) in this topic\.

 After you've set up your origin by using one of these options, you can distribute live streaming video to viewers by using CloudFront\.

 **Tip**
 To learn more about best practices when you implement a live video streaming workflow with AWS Cloud services, see [Live Streaming Video](https://aws.amazon.com/answers/media-entertainment/live-streaming/)\.
 You can also learn about an AWS solution that automatically deploys services for building a highly\-available real\-time viewing experience\.
-To see the steps to automatically deploy this solution, see [Live Streaming Automated Deployment](https://aws.amazon.com/solutions/latest/live-streaming/deployment.html)\.
+To see the steps to automatically deploy this solution, see [Live Streaming Automated Deployment](https://docs.aws.amazon.com/solutions/latest/live-streaming/deployment.html)\.

 **Topics**
 + [Serving Video Using AWS Elemental MediaStore as the Origin](#video-streaming-mediastore)